electronut/learn-fpga/README.md

 - **ultrasonic** - talking to ultrasonic sensor HC-SR04 and displaying distance on a 4-digit 7-segment display

+  **picosoc_gpio** - simpe RISC-V based Picosoc demo that shows how to enable interrupts.

 ## Migen Examples

 - **blinky** - a simple blinky in Migen/Python